Holonomic quantum computation: a scalable adiabatic architecture: Derivations of main results

 Additionally, we observe that the coefficient in the leading $\epsilon^2$-term of the gate fidelity is reduced by multiple orders of magnitude between values $R=2,3,4$ for the radius of the original loop, as expected from the theoretical analysis above.

 Finally, we have to keep in mind that the deviations of the path around the origin of the complex plane will always induce a non-vanishing contribution to the coherent error as the functions $C_1, C_2$ exhibit a large variation there.
 In our proposed gates the path $f(t)$ has to have its base point at the origin.
 Thus, there is a priori no possibility to choose a path which does not cross at all through regions of ``large curvature''.
+For our loop parameterization as in Eqs.~(\ref{eq:simple-loop-def}) and the error model Eqs.~(\ref{eq:coh_error_model_loop}) this means that the phase error $\phi(t)$ from the first and third part of the loop will induce a non-vanishing contribution to the error due to fluctuations close to the origin.
+The phase errors in the second, angular part of the loop however will only change the parametrization of the loop and thus not alter its shape.
 It is an interesting open direction to investigate if one can devise practical holonomic gates generated by paths which just encircle regions of non-trivial curvature but do not cross them.